r-Techsupport/TechSupportBot/README.md

 # BasementBot

 BasementBot is a Dockerized Discord bot.
-Written on top of the [Python Discord API](https://pycord.readthedocs.io/en/latest/api.html), it provides the loading and unloading of custom plugins to extend and scale the bot as much as you want.
+Written on top of the [Python Discord API](https://pycord.readthedocs.io/en/latest/api.html), it provides the loading and unloading of custom extensions to extend and scale the bot as much as you want.

-Note: *as of 2021, Discord.py development ceased and is being maintaned by several forks.
-Currently the bot is utilizing [Pycord](https://github.com/Pycord-Development/pycord), but this may change in the future.*

 # Setup